|

 coloring eggs Easter traditions and vovabulary

-Decorating eggs is a popular Easter tradition that has been around for centuries.
-The practice of decorating eggs can be traced back to ancient civilizations, where eggs were seen as a symbol of new life and fertility.
+Decorating eggs is a popular Easter tradition that has existed for centuries.
+The practice can be traced back to ancient civilizations when eggs were seen as a symbol of new life and fertility.

 In many cultures, eggs were decorated and exchanged as gifts during the springtime as a way to celebrate the end of winter and the arrival of the new season.